YH-Shen/Study-Notes/frontend.md

 ### CSS Selector Priorities

-1. The more specifically ddefined, the higher priority:
+1. The more specifically defined, the higher priority:
    " :not (.xxx):first-child{}" has higher priority than just ".xxx {}".
 ID > class > type selectors and pseudo-elements
 2. The later ones overwrites the ones above(early ones)
 3. important! has highest priority, but use with caution